 Challenge #1: Data Errors

-You always want to make sure you give your new payroll provider a complete payroll and tax history with any changes that occurred during that time frame.
+You always want to make sure you give your new payroll provider a complete payroll history with any changes that occurred during their time with the previous provider.
 Consider this example: An employee moves from one state in which they weren’t paying state taxes to one they now are.
 Your payroll provider needs these details, especially if they’re also handling your payroll tax filings and payments.
 Giving your new provider a payroll summary report is the best way to provide a complete picture of your payroll history.
-This report is either available in your previous payroll system or you can request one from your previous provider.
+If the history isn’t readily available in your previous provider’s system, you can request one from the provider directly.

 Challenge #2: Multiple Pay Frequencies

 It’s not uncommon for companies to pay employees at different frequencies (bi-weekly, weekly, monthly, etc).
 Whatever the case may be for your company, this shouldn’t be a huge hurdle to climb during a mid-year conversion.
 Make sure your provider has the flexibility to handle multiple pay frequencies.
 The payroll system should allow you to create different departments or pay groups and apply different frequencies as needed.